 VOCs For Non-Scientists: Understanding, Detecting, Removing

 Volatile organic compounds (VOCs) are a large class of substances that may be found in various water sources.
-Many water quality managers and operators at water treatment plants (WTPs) know which substances are considered VOCs but not all understand the chemistry behind the designation.
 What follows is a straightforward guide to understanding VOCs, specifically, what qualifies a compound as a VOC, how to detect them, and how to treat and remove them from the water system.

 As the name implies, a VOC is defined primarily by two things.
 The first is that the chemical is volatile, which means that it easily changes state from liquid to gas with a relatively small amount of energy.
 Most VOCs have a comparatively low molecular weight, which is one of the reasons for this volatility.
 The other key defining factor is that it is organic, meaning the molecule is composed primarily of carbon atoms.